 Five diamond core holes have been completed at the Florence Hill and Grapevine exploration areas for approximately 3,141 meters.
 These holes tested a broad structural zone at Florence Hill and an intensely hydrothermally altered area at Grapevine, as well as several epithermal quartz-calcite vein systems including the Hardy vein and the potential extension of the West Oatman vein/Gold Road vein structure.
 All drill core has been logged and sampled in detail and samples have been shipped to several independent laboratories for assay analysis and multi-element geochemistry.
-Results are pending.
+Florence Hill and Grapevine drilling will require additional study of trace elements seen in those intercepts.
+The Hardy vein intersections show positive but thin and uneconomic gold intersections.